 General Care Instructions for Heavenly Bamboo

-Now that you know how to care for this plant, you want to maintain it for years.
+Now that you know how to care for heavenly bamboo, you want to maintain it for years.
 This means getting into a watering routine and making sure it has optimal growing conditions.

 Water is going to be essential through every stage of the growth process.
 As an evergreen shrub, heavenly bamboo requires weekly watering if you don’t get any rain.
 Unless you have small puddles of water forming on the ground around your heavenly bamboo, you’ll need to water it.

-However, once your plant establishes itself, you can back off on the watering.
+However, once your heavenly bamboo establishes itself, you can back off on the watering.
 It’s actually pretty drought-resistant.
 If you notice the leaves starting to turn yellow or droop, this is a sign that you should start watering it until it greens up again.

 The heavenly bamboo does well in partial shade and full sun.
 When you plant it in partial shade, you’ll lose some of the rich red coloring to the leaves, and you’ll get a more leggy growth pattern.
-Your plant will do best in an area that gets bright sunshine in the morning hours and partial shade in the afternoon.
+Your heavenly bamboo will do best in an area that gets full sun or bright sunshine in the morning hours and partial shade in the afternoon.
 It should be an area that has protection against the wind.

 If the temperature drops below -12 degrees F, your heavenly bamboo will only be able to survive for a short time.
-In places that get cold winter months, you should consider planting it in a container and bringing it indoors.
-It’ll grow better in milder climates that don’t get severe frost or snow and partial sun.
+In places that get cold winter months, you should consider planting the heavenly bamboo in a container and bringing the heavenly bamboo indoors.
+The heavenly bamboo will grow better in milder climates that don’t get severe frost or snow and partial sun.

 Ideally, you’ll fertilize your heavenly bamboo in either March/April or June/July to keep them healthy and encourage blooms.
 If you grow them in containers inside, fertilize them starting and April and going through August once every month.
 Dry fertilizers work better than liquid applications.
 If you choose to use liquid fertilizers, you’ll apply it every two weeks with water to help it soak into the soil and get to the plant’s root system.

-While you shouldn’t have to give your plant a huge cutting or pruning each year, it is a good idea to at least trim away the dead or dying branches.
+While you shouldn’t have to give your heavenly bamboo (Nandina domestica) a huge cutting or pruning each year, it is a good idea to at least trim away the dead or dying branches.
 If you have long shoots, you can cut them back when they finish flowering or earlier in the year around March.
 You should cut them back by at least ⅓ of their current length.